 - Greens are grown in fields where the soil and water can easily be contaminated with pesticides and dangerous germs and bacteria.
 Central processing, widespread distribution and more imported produce complicate the issue.

-- Greens are delicate and can break or bruise easily, allowing contamination to penetrate.
+- Greens are delicate and can break or bruise easily, allowing that contamination to penetrate inside the leaves.